MARAH HAJ HUSSEIN & NUR GARABLI / MONTY

 Nur Garabli is a choreographer, dancer, and artistic director based in occupied Jaffa.
 Her work lies at the intersection of folklore and contemporary dance, where tradition evolves into a living, constantly transforming movement.
 Through her body, she explores memory as an archive—an active space of resistance, documentation, and continuity.
 Nur co-organized Moving Together (2022 and 2023), a festival that brings women together through dance and a shared heritage.

-Performance in Arabic, surtitled in English.
+Performance in Arabic, surtitled in English

 Concept and performance Marah Haj Hussein & Nur Garabli Dramaturgy and artistic collaboration Krystel Khoury Lighting design Pôl Seif Costume Smila Zinecker Music and composition Verena Rizzo Sound management Korin Rizzo Set design Agnese Forlani